Tigers vs. White Sox Player Props Betting Odds

-Player prop bet options for Riley Greene, Luis Robert and others are listed when the Detroit Tigers host the Chicago White Sox at Comerica Park on Saturday at 1:10 PM ET.
+Bookmakers have listed player props for Riley Greene, Luis Robert and others when the Detroit Tigers host the Chicago White Sox at Comerica Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!